-Marelle has been a Director since October 1983.
-She is the President of Cerebral Palsy Alliance, Chairman of the Board of Directors, Chairman of the Nominations and Governance Committee, and a member of the Human Resources Committee, the Finance and Audit Committee, the Community Relations, Fundraising and Marketing Committee, and the Services Committee.
-She is also a board representative to the Enterprise Risk Management Committee.
+Paul has been a Director since March 2013.
+He is the President of Cerebral Palsy Alliance, Chairman of the Board of Directors, Chairman of the Nominations and Governance Committee, and a member of the Services Committee and the Finance and Audit Committee.